unil-lettres/training/README.md

 # Deployment with Docker

-Copy and rename the environment file.
+Copy and rename the following environment files.

 ``cp docker/example.env docker/.env``

+``cp site/.env.example site/.env``

 You should replace the values since the default ones are not ready for production.